haydenw2005/Java-Marketplace/README.md

 ## Classes

+### Main
+- **Functionality:** The entry point to the main Marketplace application and user flow.

+### Marketplace

+- **Functionality:** Represents the main marketplace, handling interactions between buyers, sellers, and items.
+Provides methods for importing and exporting data, managing transactions, and updating stock.
+It is where all user flow lives.
+- **Testing:** JUnit tests cover methods related to managing transactions, importing/exporting data, and updating stock.
+- **Relationships:** Uses various other classes to implement the marketplace functionality.
+-
 ### Person

 - **Functionality:** Represents a generic person with basic attributes like username, password, first name, last name, and email.